jennahd/PiN_meta-tutorial/README.md

 It can be time and data storage intensive to iteratively download metagenomes to search them.
 Thankfully, NCBI provides a script that can be used to collect WGS accessions associated with each taxid into a database file that we can then search virtually using "blastn_vdb" (nucleotide sequence search) or "tblastn_vdb" (protein sequence search).

 Running the NCBI taxid2wgs.pl script can be problematic as it used Perl modules that can be tricky to install on some systems.
-I've therefore gone ahead and put curated database files (only select accessions included so that searches are faster) for several metagenome environments where I know Nucleariida are found in the [taxid2wgs](taxid2wgs) folder.
+I've therefore gone ahead and put curated database files (only select accessions included so that searches are faster) for several metagenome environments where I know Nucleariidae are found in the [taxid2wgs](taxid2wgs) folder.

 Let's try searching metagenomes using blastn_vdb and the taxid2wgs database files.
 If needed, first activate your blast conda environment.

 Here's an example for moss metagenomes:
 ```
 blastn_vdb \
-    -query sequences/Nucleariida_18SrRNAgenes.fasta \
+    -query sequences/Nucleariidae_18SrRNAgenes.fasta \
     -db taxid2wgs/moss_metagenome  \
-    -out taxid2wgs/Nucleariida_vs_moss_metagenome.tsv \
+    -out taxid2wgs/Nucleariidae_vs_moss_metagenome.tsv \
     -outfmt "6 qacc qlen sacc slen length evalue pident qcovs" \
     -max_hsps 1 \
     -perc_identity 93 \